-Syria, Russia accuse Israel over air strike, deny chemical attack
+Trump says to make fast decision after suspected Syrian chemical attack

 “This president has the chance to do exactly the opposite of (former U.S. President Barack) Obama - send a strong signal that there’s a new sheriff in town and America’s back,” Graham told Fox News in an interview.

-Reporting by Nayera Abdallah, Suleiman Al-Khalidi, Ellen Francis, Maria Kiselyova, Dan Williams, John Irish, Matt Spetalnick; Writing by Angus MacSwan; Editing by Janet Lawrence
+Reporting by Nayera Abdallah, Suleiman Al-Khalidi, Ellen Francis, Maria Kiselyova, Dan Williams, John Irish, Matt Spetalnick; Writing by Angus MacSwan; Editing by Nick Tattersall